Jason Davidson: International career

 Davidson playing against Eduardo Vargas at the 2014 FIFA World Cup.

 Davidson was called up to Australia U-20 squad on 17 March 2009 to compete in the Under 20 World Cup held in Egypt in September 2009.
 He was also called into Australia's initial 50-man squad prior to the 2011 Asian Cup, he was cut however from the final squad.

 Davidson made his first full international debut on 15 August 2012 against Scotland in Edinburgh, coming on as a substitution just after half time and scoring an own goal after trying to clear a header.
 He played in all of Australia's group matches against Chile, Holland and Spain at the 2014 FIFA World Cup in Brazil.
 Davidson was named as part of Australia's 2015 AFC Asian Cup squad, which went on to win the trophy.
 He scored his first international goal in the semi-final against the United Arab Emirates.
 He was Australia's first choice to play left-back in that squad.

 Personal life

-Davidson was born and raised in Melbourne, Australia and is the son of international footballer Alan Davidson.
-Jason's paternal grandmother is Vietnamese and his mother, Effie is the daughter of Greek immigrants.
+Davidson is the son of international footballer Alan Davidson and has a quarter Japanese ancestry through his paternal grandmother.
+Additionally, his mother Effie descends from Greek immigrants.